Image credit: Finsbury

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Finsbury “Not Good Enough”.
 These are a few factors influencing its score:

-• It uses few lower-impact materials.
+• There’s no evidence it uses any lower-impact materials.

 • There’s no evidence it’s taking meaningful action to reduce water use.